wiedld/open-delivery-slot/README.md

 ## Troubleshooting:
-Firefox Preferences does not explicitly have settings to enable/disable certain Service Workers.
+* Firefox Preferences does not explicitly have settings to enable/disable certain Service Workers.
 As a result, if you have selected `"Never remember history"` then it will disable the workers.
 Instead, we recommend `"Use custom settings for history"` and to select/deselect the subcategories.
+* Installation is performed as a temporary plugin.
+If you restart your browser, you need to repeat step #2 under "Installation".

 ## Etc